Currently Hanging: Charles Parrish and Meghan Trainor

 Have you been to the James and Janie Washington Foundation yet?
-At last week's opening, it was a wonderland as always (my photo tour here!), and admission is free.
-Just call ahead.
+At last week's opening, it was a wonderland as always (my photo tour here

 At the opening, featuring work by Charles Parrish (soon to show at Art/Not Terminal Gallery), last month's resident artist, Nickolus Meisel, and DXArts doctoral student Meghan Trainor, I couldn't get the people I'd brought with me to leave, they were so fascinated by the place.
 Trenton Doyle Hancock, the Houston artist whose installation opened last Friday at the Olympic Sculpture Park, was one of the people who didn't want to leave—and, in fact, I hope he'll come back for a residency sometime.
 (Word has it the artist Fred Wilson also wants to take up there if the foundation expands its residencies to artists outside Washington state, which I seriously hope happens.
 The place is fantastic; it'd be an inspiration for any artist.)